carltonstith/Inmate-Locator-App-UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

+## Getting Started
+Clone the repo, `cd` into this repo and run `npm install` to get node dependencies.

+## Start JSON Server
+`json-server --watch db.json`

+Now if you go to http://localhost:3000/inmates, you'll get data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Run json-server

 ## Code scaffolding